jonge-democraten/janeus/README.md

             return groups
         return None

-To manage authentication, add roles in the Janeus admin (in the Django admin).

-If you want functioning support for Sites (django-sites), set `JANEUS_CURRENT_SITE` in your `settings.py` to a function that returns the current site id.

 Maintenance
 ---

 Janeus implements a management command for `manage.py` called `janeus_cleanup`.
 This command checks every `User` that was added by Janeus.
 Users that no longer have access are deleted.
+It is not really necessary to run this management command unless there is a high number of Janeus users and you want to keep the database small.